TaloDev/.github/profile/README.md

 # Talo Game Services

 Talo is the easiest way to integrate leaderboards, stats, event tracking and more into your game.
-Build games faster and make better decisions for free with Talo!
+Build games faster and make better data-driven decisions for free with Talo!

 ## Features
 - ⚡️ [Event tracking](https://trytalo.com/events)